 Tuition is available at the College on the piano, the organ, classical, electric and bass guitar, orchestral instruments (strings, woodwind, brass and percussion), the saxophone, recorders and in voice.
 The Director of Music will be pleased to advise parents on choosing a suitable instrument for their child to learn.
-Please complete the music lesson application form at the back of this booklet and return to the Director of Music.
+Please complete the music lesson application form and return to Celia Mike, cmike@priorparkschools.com.